chimericdream/worldofpannotia.com/src/setting/cosmology/planar-traits/index.md

 | 36–39 | The spell does not function.
 Instead, everyone (friend or foe) within 30 feet of the caster receives the effect of a heal spell.
 | 40–43 | The spell does not function.
 Instead, a deeper darkness and a silence effect cover a 30-foot radius around the caster for 2d4 rounds.
 | 44–47 | The spell does not function.
 Instead, a reverse gravity effect covers a 30-foot radius around the caster for 1 round.
 | 48–51 | The spell functions, but shimmering colors swirl around the caster for 1d4 rounds.
-Treat this a glitterdust effect with a save DC of 10 + the level of the spell that generated this result.
+Treat this a {% spell_link glitterdust %} effect with a save DC of 10 + the level of the spell that generated this result.
 | 52–59 | Nothing happens.
 The spell does not function.
 Any material components are used up.
 The spell or spell slot is used up, and charges or uses from an item are used up.
 | 60–71 | Nothing happens.
 The spell does not function.
 Any material components are not consumed.
 The spell is not expended from the caster's mind (a spell slot or prepared spell can be used again).
 An item does not lose charges, and the effect does not count against an item's or spell-like ability's use limit.
 | 72–98 | The spell functions normally.
 | 99–100 | The spell functions strongly.
 Saving throws against the spell incur a –2 penalty.
-The spell has the maximum possible effect, as if it were cast with the Maximize Spell feat.
+The spell has the maximum possible effect, as if it were cast with the {% feat_link maximize-spell %} feat.
 If the spell is already maximized with the feat, there is no further effect.
 {: #wild-magic-effects-table .table .table-bordered .table-hover .table-striped data-caption="Table: Wild Magic Effects" }

 **Impeded Magic:** Particular spells and spell-like abilities are more difficult to cast on planes with this trait, often because the nature of the plane interferes with the spell.

-To cast an impeded spell, the caster must make a Spellcraft check (DC 20 + the level of the spell).
+To cast an impeded spell, the caster must make a {% skill_link spellcraft %} check (DC 20 + the level of the spell).
 If the check fails, the spell does not function but is still lost as a prepared spell or spell slot.
 If the check succeeds, the spell functions normally.

 **Enhanced Magic:** Particular spells and spell-like abilities are easier to use or more powerful in effect on planes with this trait than they are on the Material Plane.